-If google trend shows smooth and non-dropping graph for your keyword, means that this keyword is not gonna die soon and will bring traffic to your site.
+If google trend shows a smooth and non-dropping graph for your keyword, means that this keyword is not gonna die soon and will bring traffic to your site.

 Up till now, let me know if you have an awesome idea about any other factor which will add value to your keyword research.

-Keyword Competition and potential
+Keyword Competition and Potential